-New York AG authorized to probe Cuomo’s use of aides on book
+New York AG investigating Cuomo’s use of aides on book

 “On the book, some people volunteered to review the book,” Cuomo said in a teleconference call Monday.
 “You look at the people who are mentioned in the book.
 I wanted to make sure they were okay with the mention.”

-Spokesperson Rich Azzopardi has previously said that people who helped with the project “did so on their own time” and that Cuomo’s office made every effort to ensure no state resources were used.
-“To the extent an aide printed out a document, it appears incidental,” he said.

-He also disputed criticism about Cuomo discussing the book in news conferences and media appearances: “An offhand mention about writing a book, or answering questions from the media about it in no way is an advertisement of endorsement of it.”
+Azzopardi has also disputed criticism about Cuomo discussing the book in news conferences and media appearances: “An offhand mention about writing a book, or answering questions from the media about it in no way is an advertisement of endorsement of it.”

 Cuomo has also repeatedly declined to reveal how much he has made for his book.